-Felt is thick enough that batting is not needed for projects like mug rugs and Christmas ornaments.
-However, it is helpful to use a light to medium weight cutaway stabilizer in place of batting if you are using a lighter weight felt, like the polyester made from recycled water bottles.
-When adding felt to the back of a project, the additional stabilizer may or may not be needed.
+Felt is thick, so you don't need batting for projects like mug rugs and coasters .
+But it is helpful to use a light- to medium-weight cutaway stabilizer in place of batting, especially if you're using a lighter weight felt (like polyester made from recycled water bottles).
+And if you're adding felt to the back of a project, the additional stabilizer may or may not be needed — use your best judgment!

-When water-soluble stabilizer is needed, the water-soluble mesh stabilizer that stands up to higher stitch counts works best.
-A "plastic" type water-soluble stabilizer can also be used, but it may be helpful to use two layers of the lighter weight or one layer of the heavier weight.
+If you're working in-the-hoop, opt for water-soluble mesh stabilizer.
+It stands up to higher stitch counts that are common with in-the-hoop projects.
+You can also use a "plastic" type water-soluble stabilizer, but it may be helpful to use two layers of the lighter weight or one layer of the heavier weight.

-If the felt is very dense and the stitches sink into it too much, you may want to consider using a water-soluble topping stabilizer, just as you would on would embroidering on terrycloth or other plush fabrics.
+If the felt is very dense and the stitches sink in too much, you may want to consider using a water-soluble topping stabilizer, just as you would when embroidering on terrycloth or other plush fabrics.